-- Crazy-Prepared: In Revelator sequel update of Xrd, That Man entrusts Raven to find Elphelt before she is merges with Justice, and to seek out Jack-O. He also asks that Raven acquires the assistance of Sol and his party since their objectives coincide, during his absence of being imprisoned by Bedman, before the assassin and Ariels spots him and Raven.
+- Crazy-Prepared: In Revelator, the sequel/update of Xrd, That Man entrusts Raven to find Elphelt before she merges with Justice, and to seek out Jack-O. He also asks that Raven acquires the assistance of Sol and his party since their objectives coincide, during his absence of being imprisoned by Bedman, before the assassin and Ariels spots him and Raven.

 - Dark Messiah: Pretty much opposite towards Sol.

 - Distressed Dude: Ends up captured by Bedman after his attempt to stop Justice's revival fails.
 He is not seen again, but one thing is made clear: he is a top-priority target of Bedman and Ariels.
-So, in Revelator update, before Bedman spots him during his imprisonment on unable to exit real world from an isolated space, That Man entrust Raven to carry his mission during his absence of his imprisonment.
+So, in the Revelator update, before Bedman spots him during his imprisonment, unable to exit to the real world from an isolated space, That Man entrust Raven to carry his mission during his absence from imprisonment.

 - Even Evil Has Standards: In reality, he did care for Aria and Sol, as well as the unity of humanity between Gears and Humans like Ky and Dizzy.
 Even though he does once without any options in the first game.

-- Evil Plan: Not really, the near ends of Overture, and Xrd has the sort of subversion.
-All he wants is to have Gear and any living beings on Earth unity for humanity just like Dizzy and Ky, rather than being a mindless weapon like how the Conclaive and Ariels wanted.
+- Evil Plan: Not really, the ends of Overture, and Xrd has the sort of subversion.
+All he wants is to have Gears and any living beings on Earth have unity with humanity just like Dizzy and Ky, rather than being a mindless weapon like how the Conclaive and Ariels wanted.

-- Evil Versus Evil: Played Straight in Xrd against Conclaive and Ariels since he was formerly an antagonist in previous games until the near end of Xrd.
+- Evil Versus Evil: Played Straight in Xrd against Conclave and Ariels since he was formerly an antagonist in previous games until the near end of Xrd.